In May 2021, a British family officially received the Guinness World Records title for most siblings with albinism.

 The family reunited during the pandemic.

-To celebrate, mother-of-three Naseem decided to apply for the most albino siblings record title.
+To celebrate, mother-of-three Naseem decided to apply for the most siblings with albinism record title.

 "I always believed something good would happen," she says.
 "Maybe being Guinness World Records title holders is that good thing."